Friend, Print Yo’ Art!

 Most people don’t have art on the walls, but I think that should change.
 Fill your home with happy memories, shake up the vibes, invest in your art.
 You won’t regret it, I promise.

 So I’m showing you the main edited file and then the prints.
-So you can see the differences for everything!
+So you can see the differences in everything!
 The photos of the prints aren’t processed.
-I didn’t even lighten or darken the main file, so there might be some coloration differences, simply because there’s a slight difference between the digital file on your screen and the actual 5×7 print that I photographed on my kitchen table from a small distance.
+I didn’t even lighten or darken the main file, so there might be some coloration differences, simply because there’s a slight difference between the digital file on your screen and the actual 5×7 print that I photographed on my kitchen table from a distance.

 So this is from Travis and Rachel’s wedding.
 I chose this one, because a lot of my work emphasizes greens.
 What’s a better example than a photo full of green!
 Pay careful attention to the skin pigments in the various examples.
 Both Shutterfly and Walgreens abandon the shadows, lightening them up beyond what my file contains.
 No thank you!
 Costco emphasizes them too much.
 All in all, not impressed with the other prints so far.